HarikaPenukonda/springframework-2025/README.md

 17. ModelAttribute - It helps in binding HTTP request parameters (such as form fields) to a Java object.
 Method-level: Can be used on a method to add an attribute to the model that will be available to all handler methods.Parameter-level: Can be used on a method parameter to automatically bind form data to a Java object.
 18. Valid - the @Valid annotation is used to trigger validation for a bean or object based on the constraints defined in the bean's class.
 It is part of the BeanValidation API (JSR 303 and JSR 380).

+## Spring DataBinding
+1. What is data binding in the context of Spring MVC?
+Why is it important?

+2. How does Spring bind HTTP request parameters to method arguments in a controller?

+3. What is the purpose of the @ModelAttribute annotation?
+How does it assist in data binding?

+4. Explain how to use the @RequestParam annotation for binding query parameters or form data.
+Provide an example.

+5. What is the difference between @RequestParam and @PathVariable in data binding?

+6. How does Spring handle binding data to complex objects, such as a custom Java class?

+7. What is the purpose of the BindingResult interface in Spring MVC?
+How is it used?

+8. What happens if there is a type mismatch during data binding?
+How can you handle such errors?

+9. How can you configure custom property editors in Spring for specific data types?

+10. What is the role of the @InitBinder annotation in Spring MVC?
+Provide an example of its usage.

+11. Explain the use of @Validated or @Valid annotations in the context of data binding.
+How do they integrate with the BindingResult?

+12. How does Spring MVC handle form backing objects for binding and validation?

+13. What is the role of the ConversionService in data binding?
+How do you register custom converters?

+14. How can you handle date and time formatting during data binding in Spring MVC?

+15. What are default property editors provided by Spring, and when would you need to override them?

+16. How can you bind a list or a map from the request to a model attribute in Spring MVC?

+17. What is the purpose of the WebDataBinder class in Spring MVC?

+18. Explain how Spring Formatter differs from PropertyEditor in data binding.

+19. How can you customize error messages for binding and validation failures?

+20. What is the difference between server-side and client-side data binding in the context of a Spring application?

 ## Spring-MVC
 1. What is the role of the DispatcherServlet in Spring MVC?